 For example, a person having a high score for the Artistic type is led to groups of occupations with titles like "Literary Arts" and "Visual Arts".
 Under "Visual Arts" he or she will find occupations like architect, art teacher, graphic designer, painter, and photographer (see example).

 The Career Key classification system has several advantages:

 - It is based on John Holland's theory (1997).
 Hundreds of studies have investigated Holland's theory (Ruff, Reardon, Bertoch, 2008), and many of its key concepts have been supported.
 One of these, "congruence" -- the extent of the match between personality type and career/education choice -- has been shown to be positively correlated with career and educational success and satisfaction.
 It is the theory that career counselors most use today.

 - It is based on the expert work of job analysts at the U.S. Department of Labor.

 - Occupations are grouped according to the easily understood concept of "work groups", as compared to two- or three-letter codes used by other systems: Compare "Literary Arts" as a grouping of occupations to "ASE" (for Artistic-Social-Enterprising).

-In 2009 the classification system was revised and updated (see complete manual for details).
+In 2009 and 2014 the classification system was revised and updated (see complete manual for details).